FortiPower/PowerFGT/README.md

 ### Interface

-You can create a new Interface (Vlan, LACP...) `Add-FGTSystemInterface`, retrieve its information `Get-FGTSystemInterface`, modify its properties `Set-FGTSystemInterface` or delete it `Remove-FGTSystemInterface`.
+You can create a new interface (Vlan ...) `Add-FGTSystemInterface`, retrieve its information `Get-FGTSystemInterface`, modify its properties `Set-FGTSystemInterface` or delete it `Remove-FGTSystemInterface`.

 ```powershell